chronoDave/Doombox/packages/doombox-react/README.md

 The smallest building block of the application
  - Never imports other components, with exception of framework specific components (such as Material-UI)
  - Should be small in size
- - Grouped by it's type
+ - Grouped by its type
  - Shares a single stylesheet within its type group

 <b>Hooks</b>